Calcutta (1947 film): Reception

 Although the film was made in mid 1945, it was not released until April 1947.
 In between then Paramount made and released the Ladd vehicle O.S.S.
 (1946).

+Box office

+The film was a mid-size hit, earning North American rentals of $2.8 million by the end of 1947.

 Critical response

 When the film was first released, The New York Times film critic Thomas M. Pryor, gave the film a mixed review, writing:

 There is just so much that an actor can do on his own to make a character interesting and then he must depend upon the scenarist to provide him with dialogue and situations which will keep the spectator on edge.
 In Calcutta, which opened yesterday at the Paramount.
 Alan Ladd is going through an all-too-familiar exercise.
 While the actor is giving a competent performance and is nicely abetted by William Bendix, the story by Seton I. Miller, who also produced the film for Paramount, is a sorry mess indeed.

 The critic from the Los Angeles Times called the film "atmospheric and interest-holding" but thought that Gail Russell was miscast.

 More recently, film critic Dennis Schwartz gave Calcutta a positive review, writing:

 John Farrow's Calcutta is a fast-paced old-fashioned adventure yarn, shot entirely in Paramount's backlot.
 Seton Miller does the screenplay.
 It's an entertaining potboiler, though a minor work ...
 Ladd gives an icy action-hero performance as someone who revels in his disdain for women as untrustworthy companions.
 By Ladd's politically incorrect moves, he takes on the characteristics of the film noir protagonist--which gives this programmer its energy.
 Ladd quotes an ancient Hindu saying 'Man who trust woman walk on duckweed over pond,' which tells us all we want to know about how he has stayed alive for so long while in the company of dangerous women, ones like Virginia, while Bill so easily succumbed to the beauty of the femme fatale.